-Script Parameter Description

-percent-of-table-size The percentage of space that is allocated to a segment that is empty and unused (the percentage of space over the "high-water mark").
-Available on the Empty Used Segment Space table alert.

-percent-of-total-rows % The percentage of table rows that are chained.

-pool Name of a storage pool.

-port Name of a port.

-rdbms-instance-name Oracle SID, SQL Server name, Sybase Server name, UDB Instance name

-rdbms-type Oracle, SQL Server, or Sybase

-run-number Number of the run.

-segment The name of the table segment that triggers the alert.

-segment-type The type of segment that triggers the alert.
+Script Parameter Description percent-of-table-size The percentage of space that is allocated to a segment that is empty and unused (the percentage of space over the "high-water mark").
+Available on the Empty Used Segment Space table alert. percent-of-total-rows % The percentage of table rows that are chained. pool Name of a storage pool. port Name of a port. rdbms-instance-name Oracle SID, SQL Server name, Sybase Server name, UDB Instance name rdbms-type Oracle, SQL Server, or Sybase run-number Number of the run. segment The name of the table segment that triggers the alert. segment-type The type of segment that triggers the alert.
 The following list includes the possible types of segments.

-• TABLE

-TABLE PARTITION

-TABLE SUBPARTITION

-NESTED TABLE

-• CLUSTER

-• INDEX

-• INDEX PARTITION

-INDEX SUBPARTITION LORD DEV

-LOBINDEXLOBSEGMENT

-LOB PARTITION

-LOB SUBPARTITION

-storage-volume Name of a storage volume

-subsystem Name of a storage subsystem

-switch Name of a switch

-table The name of the table that triggered the alert condition.

-table space The name of the table space that triggered the alert condition.

-threshold Value that you set for the triggering condition.
-If the value unit was specified as a %, then a % follows this value.

-threshold thr-designator Value of the triggering condition, in KB, MB, or GB, or % (value units).

-to-entity-type Type of new fabric connection to an entity.

-total-jobs Total number of jobs in a run.

-totaled-file-size size designator Total amount of storage that is consumed by the archive log directory, which is measured in KB, MB, or GB.

-usage size-designator Value of used disk space, in KB, MB, or GB.

-violating-file-count Number of files that met the conditions that are defined in the constraint.

-virtual-server-name The name of an HACMP or MSCS cluster resource group.

-zone Name of a zone.

-zoneset Name of a zone set.

-zone-alias Name of a zone alias

-zone-member Name of a zone member
+TABLE TABLE PARTITION TABLE SUBPARTITION NESTED TABLE CLUSTER INDEX INDEX SUBPARTITION LOBINDEX LOBSEGMENT LOB PARTITION LOB SUBPARTITION storage-volume Name of a storage volume subsystem Name of a storage subsystem switch Name of a switch table The name of the table that triggered the alert condition. table space threshold The name of the table space that triggered the alert condition.
+Value that you set for the triggering condition.
+If the value unit was specified as a %, then a % follows this value. threshold thr-designator Value of the triggering condition, in KB, MB, or GB, or % (value units). to-entity-type Type of new fabric connection to an entity. total-jobs Total number of jobs in a run. totaled-file-size size designator Total amount of storage that is consumed by the archive log directory, which is measured in KB, MB, or GB. usage size-designator Value of used disk space, in KB, MB, or GB. violating-file-count Number of files that met the conditions that are defined in the constraint. ~ virtual-server-name The name of an HACMP or MSCS cluster resource group. virtual-server-name zone The name of an HACMP or MSCS cluster resource group.
+Name of a zone. zone Name of a zone.